PureStorage-OpenConnect/pure-fa-openmetrics-exporter/examples/config/docker/README.md

 1. Edit `./prometheus/prometheus.yml` for the scrape configuration for your enviroment.
 A basic implementation is provided for a single Array, its Hosts and Volumes.
 You will need to update `authorization.credential` and `params.endpoint` in each scrape config.
 1. Change your working directory to the same as the `docker-compose.yaml` file
-1. Then use `docker-compose up` to launch the monitoring stack.
+1. Then use `docker compose up` to launch the monitoring stack.
+Add `--detach` to run in background.
 1. Open a browser to [http://localhost:3000](http://localhost:3000).
 The username is `admin` and the password is `admin!`.